TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Discussion and Conclusion

 While TabSTAR sets a new bar in classification, its regression results lag behind GBDTs, which outperform other TFMs as well.
-This gap could be narrowed through additional scaling, and also by exploring regression-via-classification techniques like \cite{hollmann_accurate_2025, ansari_chronos_2024}.
-Furthermore, TabSTAR has not been extensively evaluated in few-shot scenarios and in purely numerical datasets.\footnote{Partly because of the computational burden of tuning baselines, and the lack of objective leaderboards \cite{tschalzev_unreflected_2025}.} In addition, it demands more compute compared to GBDTs, and it may struggle with memory constraints on datasets containing hundreds of features.
+This gap could be narrowed through additional scaling, by exploring regression-via-classification techniques like \cite{hollmann_accurate_2025, ansari_chronos_2024}, and by enriching the numerical encoder with distribution-aware statistics per feature as done by \cite{qu_tabicl_2025}.
+In addition, similar to other TFMs, TabSTAR may encounter memory bottlenecks on datasets with hundreds of features, and its training speed lags behind untuned GBDTs and ICL-based TFMs.
+Yet TabSTAR achieves GBDT-level efficiency during inference, as opposed to TabPFN-v2 and TabICL.
+Furthermore, TabSTAR has not been extensively evaluated in few-shot scenarios and in purely numerical datasets.

 Despite these limitations, TabSTAR offers a promising pathway toward improving performance on tabular datasets with textual fields, common in industries with high social impact (e.g., healthcare, education), or with significant economic value (e.g., banking, manufacturing).
-We believe TabSTAR paves the way for a new generation of semantically enriched tabular models, and we welcome the research community's innovations built on this foundation.
+In addition, its architecture lends itself to multimodality and could be extended to tabular datasets that combine numerical, textual, and image features.
+We believe TabSTAR paves the way for a new generation of semantically enriched, Multimodal TFMs, and invite the research community to advance this vision.

+\begin{ack} Roi Reichart and Eilam Shapira have been partially supported by a VATAT grant on data science.

-\begin{ack} We thank Omri Feldman for brainstorming since the very beginning; Elad Hoffer and Ofir Lindenbaum for consulting and feedback; David Holzmüller and Myung Kim for supporting evaluations; and Noah Hollmann, Léo Grinsztajn, and the Prior Labs team for providing extensive access to TabPFN-v2. \end{ack}
+We thank Omri Feldman for brainstorming since the very beginning; Elad Hoffer and Ofir Lindenbaum for consulting and feedback; David Holzmüller, Lennart Purucker, Myung Kim, and Gaël Varoquaux for assisting with evaluations and benchmarks; and Frank Hutter, Noah Hollmann, Léo Grinsztajn, and the rest of the Prior Labs team for providing extensive access to TabPFN-v2's API version. \end{ack}